theupshift/chrdev/posts/2020-07-18-Techniques-to-optimize-SEO-for-a-static-website-or-blog.md

 To make your content more **enjoyable by users** (social media sharing, RSS, search results) and **descriptive to machines** (SEO).

-<a class="gumroad-button" href="https://gum.co/yUhsLz" target="_blank">Get "20 Techniques to improve SEO"</a>

----

-The techiques are more related to code.

-Don't expect the latest growth hack or marketing technique.

-But do let me know on Twitter [@christian_fei](https://twitter.com/christian_fei)

 **Read more techniques in the book**:

 <a class="gumroad-button" href="https://gum.co/yUhsLz" target="_blank">Get "20 Techniques to improve SEO"</a>